 At all of the stops mentioned here, there is a nominal entrance fee payable in cash at the gates.
 At first, I was shocked and a little outraged.
 How can we be expected to pay for the beauty that mother nature has created?

 But after a couple of stops at free sites, where litter is thrown next to the bins, never in them.
 And drunken louts lounge on the hoods of their cars while distorted music blares from the car’s interior.
 I’m very happy to pay a nominal fee to keep these beautiful spots clean and the louts out.

-For current entrance fees, have a look at the Graskop website.
+For current entrance fees to other scenic spots on the Panorama.
+Route, have a look at the Graskop website.

 Best Time to Visit the Panorama Route

 If you can, plan your visit to avoid public holiday weekends and South African school holidays.
 It can get a little crowded.